andrewferrier/cromer/README.md

 # Pre-requisites

-This script requires a standard Python 3 installation.
-It hasn't been tested on anything lower than Python 3.4.
+This is supported and tested on Python 3.3+.
+It is unlikely to work on an earlier version.

 # Installing